mvboven/cmv-vaccination/README.md

 See help('pareto-k-diagnostic') for details.
 ```

-Next, as inthe default scenario we visualise may the estimated prevalences in females and males, as well as the reactivation rates.
+Next, as in the default scenario let's visualise the estimated prevalences in females and males, as well as the reactivation rates.

 Female prevalence: